Don't forget about the fruit!

 So, it is worth remembering the fruit when you work out your daily calorie intake.

 For example, an equivalent amount of broccoli has just 30 calories and is packed with vitamins and good stuff.
 Carrots and red peppers are similar in terms of calorific value.
 Courgettes and iceberg lettuce are even lower with just 20 calories.

-What is interesting is how small an amount of vegetables people tend to serve themselves.
+What is interesting is how small an amount of vegetable people tend to serve themselves.
 A full roast dinner may contain just 4 brussels sprouts, the equivalent of one large cabbage leaf and one carrot sliced up.
-The bulk of the meal is made up of potatoes and the meat.
+The bulk of the meal is made up of potatoes and meat.

-A small salad may contain just a few leafs of lettuce and others ingredients and then loaded up with dressing and condiments.
+A small salad may contain just a few leaves of lettuce and other ingredients and then loaded up with dressing and condiments.
 Most of what is in the salad bowl is just water.
 Eat more salad.
 Much, much more!
 It requires a change in perception of what is a lot.
 Salads are also packed with micronutrients which are vital for good health.

-The suggestion here is to reduce the amount of potatoes, and significantly increase the amount of vegetables to bulk out the meal.
+The suggestion here is to reduce the number of potatoes, and significantly increase the number of vegetables to bulk out the meal.
 Fruit is good.
 Keep eating that fruit, but be aware that vegetables are better when trying to lose weight.
 LOTS of vegetables.